Amir Muhammed

-Amir Muhammed (born Urdu:امیر محمد; born 21 November 1931) is the Founding Rector and Chairman Board of Governors of National University of Computer and Emerging Sciences.
-Previously, he was President Pakistan Academy of Sciences.
-He was appointed Vice Chancellor of University of Agriculture (Faisalabad) in 1974 in the wake of food crisis in Pakistan.
-In 1978, he was appointed as Founder-Chairman of Pakistan Agricultural Research Council where he served till 1990.
+Amir Muhammed (born Urdu:امیر محمد; born 21 November 1931) is the founding rector and chairman of the Board of Governors of the National University of Computer and Emerging Sciences.
+Previously, he was president of the Pakistan Academy of Sciences.
+He was appointed vice chancellor of University of Agriculture (Faisalabad) in 1974 in the wake of food crisis in Pakistan.
+In 1978, he was appointed as founder-chairman of Pakistan Agricultural Research Council where he served till 1990.